GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 ## Explaining Key Elements

-In this section we'll highlight the main parts of this sample.
+In this section, we'll highlight the main elements of this sample.

 ### [task.py](./trainer/task.py)